2017 Everyone Reading Annual Conference ![]() March 13 - 14, 2017 CUNY Graduate Center 365 Fifth Ave. @ 34th Street New York, NY |

 **Proof of full-time student status is required.

+***Proof of CUNY student status is required.
+Ticket Price includes all day access to the Exhibit Hall NOTE: Everyone Reading does not provide Continuing Education Credits (CEUs).
+However, we will provide a certificate of attendance for each day of the conference.
 Everyone Reading will not provide lunch, nor will there be a set lunch time.
-There is a cafeteria at the CUNY Graduate Center and many restaurants nearby.
+There is a cafeteria at the CUNY Graduate Center and many restaurants nearby. |

 KEYNOTE SPEAKERS